 Got a late-night sugar craving that just won't quit?
-"To satisfy your sweet tooth without pushing yourself over the calorie edge, even in the late night hours, think 'fruit first,'" says Jackie Newgent, RD, author of The Big Green Cookbook.
+"To satisfy your sweet tooth without pushing yourself over the calorie edge, even in the late night hours, think 'fruit first,'" Newgent says.
 So resist that chocolate cake siren, and instead enjoy a sliced apple with a tablespoon of nut butter (like peanut or almond) or fresh fig halves spread with ricotta.
-Then sleep sweet, knowing you're still on the right, healthy track.

 Buy comfy sneaks

-You shouldn't buy kicks that hurt, bottom line!
-"Your shoes should feel comfortable from the first step," says Andrew Kastor.
-So shop in the eveningyour feet swell during the day and stop in the late afternoon, so you want to shop when they're at their biggest.
-Also make sure the sneaks are a little roomyenough so that you can wiggle your toes, but no more than that.
+You shouldn't buy kicks that hurt—bottom line.
+"Your shoes should feel comfortable from the first step," Kastor says.
+So shop in the evening—your feet swell during the day and stop in the late afternoon, so you want to shop when they're at their biggest.
+Also make sure the sneaks are a little roomy—enough so that you can wiggle your toes, but no more than that.
 They should be comfy from the get-go, but Kastor says they'll be even more so once you have a good 20 to 40 miles on 'em.

 Pick your perfect tunes

-You've been following your diet for a whole week.
-Weigh to go!
-Now it's time to start tracking your progress (and make sure pesky pounds don't find their way back on).
-"It's best to step on the scale in the morning before eating or drinkingand prior to plunging into your daily activities," says Newgent.
+It's normal to want to weigh yourself soon after starting a new diet or fitness routine.
+"It's best to step on the scale in the morning before eating or drinking—and prior to plunging into your daily activities," says Newgent.
 For the most reliable number, be sure to check your poundage at a consistent time—possibly every week—and don't let yourself get too discouraged by different results (remember: weight fluctuations are totally normal).

 Does your steak take up more than half your plate?
 Think about cutting your serving of beef in half.
-That's because it's best to try and fill half your plate with veggies or a mixture of veggies and fresh fruit, says Newgent, so that it's harder to overdo it on the more caloric dishes (like cheesy potatoes or barbecue sauce–slathered ribsyum!).
+That's because it's best to try and fill half your plate with veggies or a mixture of veggies and fresh fruit, says Newgent, so you can get a healthy mix of proteins, fats, and carbs.

-Is it ladies' night?
-If you know you'll be imbibing more than one drink, feel (and sip!) right by always ordering water between cocktails, says Newgent.
-That way, you won't rack up sneaky liquid calories (and ruin your inhibition to resist those mozzarella sticks!).
+If you know you'll be imbibing with more than one drink, try to order a glass water between cocktails, says Newgent.
+That way, you won't rack up more calories than you intend.
 But your H20 doesn't have to be ho-hum.
 "Make it festive by ordering the sparkling variety with plenty of fruit, like a lime, lemon, and orange wedge in a martini or highball glass," adds Newgent.

 Feeling guilty about that giant ice cream sundae you enjoyed at your niece's birthday party?
-Don't beat yourself up!
-It takes a lot of calories3,500to gain a pound of body fat.
+Don't; it takes a lot of calories—3,500—to gain a pound of body fat.
 "So really, that one off day doesn't usually result in any significant weight gain," says Newgent.
-It's about what you do the next day and the day after that's really importantso don't stay off-track.
-So be sure to whittle away at those extra calories over the next day or two, preferably by boosting exercise rather than eating too little.
-Starvation is not the healthy answer!
+It's about what you do the next day and the day after that's really important—so don't stay off-track, but also don't go overboard.
+Remember: starvation and excessive exercise are not the healthy answer.

 Before you hit the road, make sure you're packing these key staples: a watch to log your total time (or a fancy GPS to track your mileage), an iPod with great amp-you-up music, a cell phone if you don't mind holding onto it, and a RoadID (a bracelet that includes all your vital info, $20; roadid.com).
 And on a sunny day, wear sunglasses.
-"They reduce glare, which can decrease squinting, ultimately releasing the tension in your shoulders," says Andrew Kastor.
+"They reduce glare, which can decrease squinting, ultimately releasing the tension in your shoulders," Kastor says.
 And that's a performance bonus, because relaxing them helps conserve energy on your runs.
-Hey, we'll take a boost where we can get it!

 It's easy to get in a diet rut, even if you're loading up on flavorful fruits and veggies.
 The solution?
 Have plenty of spices, fresh herbs, and lemons at your cooking beck and call.
-"It's amazing what a little dash of spice, sprinkle of herbs, pinch of lemon zest, or squirt of lime juice can do to liven up a dishand your diet," says Newgent.
-The best part: They contain almost no calories.
-Experiment with your dinner, tonight!
+"It's amazing what a little dash of spice, sprinkle of herbs, pinch of lemon zest, or squirt of lime juice can do to liven up a dish—and your diet," says Newgent.

 How do you know when to increase your exercise?
-"The general rule of thumb is to up the amount of miles run, for races half-marathon length and longer, by 5 to 10 percent each week," advises Andrew Kastor.
-See our training schedule at Health.com/yes-you-can, which guides you on how to increase your mileage.
+"The general rule of thumb is to up the amount of miles run, for races half-marathon length and longer, by 5 to 10 percent each week," Kastor says.

 Have a fruity ice cream sundae

 Next time your family or friends decide to make an ice-cream run, don't worry about being left out of the fun!
 Order a fresh (and super-refreshing) ice cream sundae, piled high with diced kiwi, pineapple, and strawberries.
-You'll get a serving of delish fruitno hefty calorie-laden toppings required.
+You'll get a serving of delish fruit and satisfy a craving.

 Swap out your shoes

 While we've all heard that running shoes break down after logging lots of miles (about 300 to 350), you may still be holding on to your fave pair.
-(They fit just right!
-They're so cushy!)
-Not a good idea.
-"Glue has a tendency to break down under ultraviolet light, as do the other materials that make up the shoe," says Andrew Kastor.
+But that's not a good idea.
+"Glue has a tendency to break down under ultraviolet light, as do the other materials that make up the shoe," Kastor says.
 So even if your sneaks have only 150 miles on them but are more than two years old, recycle them (try oneworldrunning.com or recycledrunners.com), because chances are they've already started deteriorating.
-And as a rule of thumb, always keep tabs on how many miles you've logged on themtedious, but hey, you'll be proud of how far you've gone.
+And as a rule of thumb, always keep tabs on how many miles you've logged on them—tedious, but hey, you'll be proud of how far you've gone.